murar8/biblion-api/README.md

 - The code will be checked for linting or formatting issues.
 - The integration test suite will run.

-After all checks pass the PR can be merged.
+After all checks pass the PR will be eligible for merge.

 ### Deployment to production

-When a the code is pushed to the `main` branch the following actions will be taken:
+When the code is pushed to the `main` branch the following actions will be taken:

 - All checks will run again to make sure the merge didn't break any code.
 - Changes to the infrastructure will be deployed using Terraform.
-- An image with the corresponding version tags will be deployed to the Artifact Registry.
+- An image tagged with the commit SHA and branch name will be deployed to Artifact Registry.
 - The Cloud Run instance will be updated with the new image.

 #### First deployment note

 To deploy the whole infrastructure from scratch the following manual steps are necessary:

-- Create a new Google Cloud Platform project
+- Create a new Google Cloud Platform project.
 - Update the Terraform Cloud variables (`gcloud_project` and `gcloud_region`) to refer to the new project.
 - Create a service account with the necessary permissions for Terraform Cloud.
-- Create and export a JSON credentials key and update the Terraform Cloud variable(`GOOGLE_CREDENTIALS`) to refer to the new service account.
-Please note the exported key must be minified into a single line before setting it.
+- Create and export the service account credentials in JSON format and update the Terraform Cloud variable(`GOOGLE_CREDENTIALS`) to refer to the new service account. **Please note the exported key must be minified into a single line**.

 ## License